 Commodity Options

-What happens if an agricultural producer would like to secure the price for the future crop, but doesn’t want to commit to a futures contract in case the harvest is bad and they would have to buy some crop in the market to satisfy the amounts they promised?
+What happens if an agricultural producer would like to secure the price he will be paid for the future crop, but doesn’t want to commit to a futures contract in case the harvest is bad?
+He might have to buy additional crops in the market at the then current price to satisfy the amounts he had promised on the futures contract.
 To meet this need, commodity options were introduced.

 Currency Options